Don’t follow me

 When I can remember them, I’ll indicate the dosages I used on a particular self-experiment, but that does not mean they are appropriate for someone else.
 Requirements will vary with weight, extent of the deficiency, diet, other supplementation, gender, sensitivity and other concurrent deficiencies.
 For example, I can’t handle amino acid supplements at all.
 But I can take 15,000 mg of vitamin C for months and never notice any ill effects, where other ladies would collapse in the powder room after three days.

 When I’m trying to figure out how much of substance X to take after I’ve decided that it might be the cure to all my ills, I google the bejesus out of it and refer to the small selection of books I have that do not completely wimp out when it comes to dosage recommendations.
-As I have touched on elsewhere and will elaborate on later when I get my act together, RDAs are 1) for healthy people, NOT for correcting deficiencies, and 2) not particularly well thought-out to begin with.
+As I have touched on elsewhere, RDAs are 1) for healthy people, NOT for correcting deficiencies, and 2) not particularly well thought-out to begin with.
 The majority of nutritional reference guides out there are pretty conservative and confuse the concepts of maintenance dosages (preventing deficiency) and therapeutic dosages (correcting deficiency and the nasty conditions that accompany it).

 Here are a few sites I consult when I’m researching dosages